lionelvillard/knflow/functions/sw/README.md

 # Serverless Workflow State Machine

-This function provides a generic runtime for Serverless Workflows.
+This function provides a minimal runtime for Serverless Workflow programs.

 ## Running the function locally